kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/05-connecting-to-accounting-software/articles/08-quickbooks-is-showing-the-wrong-currency/content.md

+# Connecting to accounting software
-# QuickBooks is showing the wrong currency
+## QuickBooks is showing the wrong currency
 To fix this, you’ll need to manually change the currency of your Wise balance in QuickBooks.

   1. Log in to your QuickBooks account